Get ready for winter 2026!

 By 2015, the long-running project of double-glazing every window in the lodge was essentially complete — only one window, in the large downstairs bedroom, was still left to do — and new curtains went up throughout the bedrooms that same year.

 Other, smaller projects moved along in parallel.
 A kitchen upgrade was discussed at length through 2016 — the Board asked for more design options, agreed the northern-corner dining seat had to stay whatever else changed, but ultimately deferred a decision, and it doesn't appear to have gone ahead within this era.
 The lodge's lockers were replaced in 2016 and 2017, timed around a changeover weekend in April so members could move their gear across before the old ones came out — and by 2018 the new lockers were already full, with more planned for the following summer.
+The balustrade on the valley-side deck was also attended to in 2017, paid for out of the Sinking Fund alongside the bathroom work.

 Alongside the building work, the club modernised how it took bookings, moving to a new online booking system through 2016 aimed at being ready for that year's winter season — the same "revamped booking process" Tony Mallis reported on at that year's AGM.
 It's a small thing next to a bathroom renovation or a lease renewal, but it's part of the same pattern: a club steadily updating its everyday systems alongside its bigger, more visible projects.

 Peter Shea had held the Treasurer's role alongside Secretary for some years by the time, in April 2017, he told the Board plainly that he wanted to step back from it — citing, in his own words to the Board, "his very limited accounting knowledge and background," and that he felt "very uncomfortable continuing" in the role past that year's AGM.
 He stayed on as Secretary and Director.
 The Board agreed to look for a suitable replacement, and by October that year Peter Shea had, in the Board's own words, "effectively resigned" the Treasurer's role, circulating a summary of its duties to help find someone to take it on.
-Colin House offered his help ahead of the 2018 AGM, and by June 2019 he had joined the Board formally as a Director — a step that lines up neatly with his having taken on the Treasurer's responsibilities around the same time.
+At the 2017 AGM, members were told the Treasurer would not be continuing beyond the 2017–18 financial year.

 At the 2016 AGM, members voted unanimously to make Barry McFadzean an honorary life member — a non-active, non-voting recognition of what the minutes call his "long and dedicated service to the co-operative."
 His health had been a matter the Board was asked to consider the year before, and the life membership, when it came, was carried with thanks to the whole McFadzean family for his "exemplary service" to the club over the years.